-The results in tables 2 and 3 indicate also that instances of food-related social unrest has been increasing over time, given the sign and significance of the linear time trend, 16 and given that the number of news stories about food riots in a given month is correlated with the number of news stories about food riots the previous month.
+The results in tables 2 and 3 indicate also that instances of food-related social unrest has been increasing over time, given the sign and significance of the linear time trend,17 and given that the number of news stories about food riots in a given month is correlated with the number of news stories about food riots the previous month.
 The latter finding suggests that social unrest tends to carry over from month to month, but decreasingly so given that the estimated coefficient on the count of news stories in the previous month is less than one.
+Moreover, if one assumes that food prices are exogenous to social unrest, one can compare the ATE of food prices on social unrest with its LATE by comparing the results in tables 2 and 3.
+This comparison indicates that for those months when natural disasters have induced a change in food prices, the impact of food prices of social unrest has been stronger than in the average month.